NikhilKorati/Customer-Churn/README.md

 The ipynb and dataset has been included for anyone to fork

-<b>Version 2:</b> Uitlizied Watson Analytics Dataset to pr3edict Customer Churn for a telecommunications company
+<b>Version 2:</b> Uitlizied Watson Analytics Dataset to predict Customer Churn for a telecommunications company

 Utilized pandas, seaborn, scikit-learn to develop the predictive model

-Applied to Logistic Regression.
-SVM, Decision Trees, Random Forest and XGBoost to compare how ech alogrithm performs on the dataset
+Applied to Logistic Regression, SVM, Decision Trees, Random Forest and XGBoost to compare how each alogrithm performs on the dataset